Client Wrappers

 FeaturesFull SDK (memory, directives, fleet, admin)Harness + Registry + Observatory + Gateway APIs

-In a typical setup: Python SDK defines and runs your agents on the server, while client wrappers let your TypeScript frontend, Go microservice, or Rust CLI interact with those agents.
+In a typical setup: the Python SDK defines and runs your agents on the server; client wrappers let your TypeScript frontend, Go microservice, or Rust CLI call those agents over HTTP.